Bratwurst & Biscuits Octoberfest Breakfast Casserole With Beer Cheese Sauce

 For the beer cheese sauce:

-• 1/4 teaspoon yellow mustard, at room temperature
+• 1/4 teaspoon yellow mustard, room temperature

 • 1/8 teaspoon garlic powder

-• 1/8 teaspoon cayenne powder
+• 1/8 teaspoon ground cayenne powder

 Directions: